 When we are truly seeking Him with all our heart, our hearts are aligned to Him and so are our desires.
-That genuine seeking of God, causes our desires, delight and pursuit to be nothing else but God.
-Everything else finds it right position and perspective in our life.
+Genuinely seeking God, causes our desires, delight and pursuit to be nothing else but God and everything else finds its right position and perspective.

-We also get to see a persistent God, who does not give up on those that He calls His.
+We get to see a God who does not give up on those that He calls His.

 God has been speaking to the Israelites since their fathers turned away from Him.
 In Jeremiah 16:11 God says, “your fathers forsook me” and God continues to say in verse 12 “But you have behaved more wickedly than your fathers.
 See how each of you is following the stubbornness of his evil heart instead of obeying me.”

-He does not give up on you and me because we have been struggling with sin in our lives.
+God does not give up on you or me because we have been struggling with sin in our lives.
 If we look at Peter, at his moment of fear and weakness, he denied Jesus.
 Did Jesus give up on Him – No, He did not and He is the same with us.

 When we are not walking right with God, we can harbour the notion that God’s ardour for us cools down a bit.
 But in truth it does not.
 We move away from Him when we sin, so we do not feel His intimacy as we should.
-Just like the prodigal son, who was not sure how the father would respond when he turned back to Him, after all the son was disconnected from the father and therefore could not sense and feel the fathers love for him.
-The same way for us.
-How does the father respond?
+In the story of the prodigal son, the son was not sure how the father would respond when he turned back to Him, after all the son was disconnected from the father and therefore could not sense and feel the fathers love for him.
+The same way it is for us, we do not sense our Heavenly Father’s love for us when we have moved away from Him.
+How does the prodigal son’s father respond?
 He does not just put up with the son upon his return, he runs to Him, embraces him and restores him to his rightful place as his child.
 What a picture of grace, forgiveness and love.
 That is who God is – let not guilt or shame keep you from turning to God.
 He is calling you.

 We see a God who is faithful even when His people repeatedly falter in following Him.
 Interspersed with the consequence of the sin is the promise of their restoration (Jeremiah 16:15).

-Just as the people of Israel had other things that drew their focus and worship from God, there are many distractions for us that tempt us to turn our back to God.
-And when I say turn, we might not necessarily entirely turn from Him but there might be aspects of our life that we have kept turned away from God, kept from entirely surrendering to Him.
+The people of Israel had other things that drew their focus and worship from God, similarly, there are many distractions for us that tempt us to turn our back to God.
+We might not necessarily entirely turn from Him but there might be aspects of our life that we have kept turned away from God, kept from entirely surrendering to Him.
 Those areas, that even when His voice calls us or convicts us, we remain stubborn and turned away.